anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 5 - Data Recovery & Backups/README.md

 **Restoration procedures**: A recovery process and process needs to be tested regularly that is documented and accessible so that anyone with the right access can restore operation when needed

-Risk assessment: Allows you to prioritize certain aspects of the organization that are more at risk if there’s an unforeseen event
+**Risk assessment:** Allows you to prioritize certain aspects of the organization that are more at risk if there’s an unforeseen event

-Single point of failure: When one part of a system fails and causes the whole system to stop working Terms and their denitions from previous modules
+**Single point of failure**: When one part of a system fails and causes the whole system to stop working Terms and their denitions from previous modules